JasDevelops/ShadowKick/README.md

 ## <a name="license"></a> License:

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [License](./LICENSE) file for details.

 ---